Skip to main content

 If brushing is so beneficial, why shouldn’t you brush after every meal?
 It’s OK to brush, but brushing immediately after eating may do more harm than good!
 Certain foods contain acids that attack your enamel, from citrus fruits to sodas (yes, sodas!).
 These acids make your enamel vulnerable.

-Your toothbrush and toothpaste contain abrasives that scrub off the bacteria and plaque, but those abrasives can be damaging to tooth enamel weakened by acids from your food and drink.
+Your toothbrush and toothpaste contain abrasives that scrub off bacteria and plaque, but those abrasives can damage tooth enamel weakened by acids from your food and drink.
 Your teeth are at their most vulnerable right after eating and drinking.
 That means that instead of protecting your teeth, you could actually do some damage.
 That’s why we say don’t brush your teeth after eating acidic foods.

 Patient Candids HWH Ortho 2020 Topeka KS Orthodontist 64 1 - Why Brushing Teeth After Every Meal May Not Be Best